massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

 1. In the open browser window, perform the following actions:

-    1. Enter the **email address** for your Microsoft account, and then select **Next**.
+    1. Enter the email address for your Microsoft account, and then select **Next**.

-    1. Enter the **password** for your Microsoft account, and then select **Sign in**.
+    1. Enter the password for your Microsoft account, and then select **Sign in**.

-    > **Note**: You may have the option to select an existing Microsoft account as opposed to signing in again.
+    > **Note**: You might have the option to select an existing Microsoft account as opposed to signing in again.

-1. The browser window will automatically navigate to the **Permissions requested** web page.
-In this web page, perform the following actions:
+1. The browser window will automatically open the **Permissions requested** webpage.
+On this webpage, perform the following actions:

     1. Review the requested permissions.